RavinderRaturi/EverythingUsingPython/README.md

 # EverythingUsingPython
-Everything possilbly you think of think of doing using Python
+Everything possilbly you think of think of doing using Python.
+This is going to be a fun project.